Rolands-Laucis/Pauca/specification.md

 ``[var "var_name"]`` accesed in target with '[var_name]'

+This is THE variable tag, but other tags may be "varialbe tags", meaning that they are used the same as here, but have their own name and utility.
+Internally variable tags store their generated target output and copy paste it into the current pattern places via the label or numeration notation, i.e. [1].

 ### Labels

 Any pattern tag can be given a label, with which to reference the tag and its value in the target, though sometimes that is not useful.
 Labels cannot be given inside taget tags, but the target tags accept a special case label, which informs Marble about the target language to transpile to, as seen in the [Targets](#Defining-the-transpilation-aka-the-Target) section.